uwacyber/cits1003/lecture-materials.md

 # Lecture Materials

 This unit is a flipped class, i.e., students should start in Week 2 to watch preparation lecture videos below on a weekly basis.
 Below are links to the preparation lecture videos, which you should watch before coming to the scheduled lectures.
-Their accompanies slides are here: [https://github.com/uwacyber/cits1003/tree/2022s1/preparation-lecture-slides](https://github.com/uwacyber/cits1003/tree/2022s1/preparation-lecture-slides).
+Their corresponding slides are here: [https://github.com/uwacyber/cits1003/tree/2022s1/preparation-lecture-slides](https://github.com/uwacyber/cits1003/tree/2022s1/preparation-lecture-slides).